-A couple of year’s into OCF’s existence, even as a micro entity, the foundation was getting noticed.
+A couple of years’s into OCF’s existence, even as a micro entity, the foundation was getting noticed.
 Brian Hill, OCF’s founder was asked to be the keynote speaker by the World Health Organization (WHO) at their large World Conference on Oral Cancer, held in Crete.
 Given the size of OCF at the time this was quite an honor, that so large and powerful an organization had taken note of our work.

 The foundation produced two public service announcements for TV the next year with legendary multi Emmy award-winning actor Jack Klugman, and with Tony and Emmy award winning actress Blythe Danner-Paltrow, and Academy Award winning actor Michael Douglas. they each played for runs of more than 120 days each on hundreds of TV stations across the country, and each received more than 34 million viewer impressions.
 That same year the OCF and founder Hill, were honored at the National Press Club with an award from the NIDCR, part of the National Institutes of Health, for excellence in public service, and the foundation’s work with these celebrities to bring much-needed awareness to the oral cancer cause.

 The Lance Armstrong Foundation took notice of Brian Hill’s story and work, and OCF was asked to have him be filmed and interviewed for material that would become a permanent part of the LAF website.
 That same year after being chosen as their spokesperson for this disease, OCF’s founder was asked to be part of LAF’s Grant Review Committee, and his personal cancer story became a part of their book promoted nationally, “Live Strong, Stories of Survival.”